-First found in during the reign of King Edward III, between 1327 and 1377.
-The first known bearer of the name was Nicholas Appelman, who was recorded during this period.
+The surname Aple was first found in various counties and shires during the reign of King Edward III, between 1327 and 1377.
+The first known bearer of the name was Nicholas Appelman, who was listed in the Close Rolls (1204-1227)

-Aple Settlers in the United States in the 18th Century
+Aple Settlers in United States in the 18th Century